Secular institute

-Secular consecrated persons profess the Evangelical counsels of chastity, poverty, and obedience while living in the world, as compared to members of a religious institute who belong to a particular congregations, often with specific apostolates.
+Secular consecrated persons profess the evangelical counsels of chastity, poverty, and obedience while living in the world, as distinct from members of religious institutes, whose members live a communal life separate, to some degree, from the world, often with specific apostolates.

 Description

 "We are the newest vocation in the Catholic Church, and many say we are the vocation of the new millennium."

 The historical origins of these institutes go back to the end of the sixteenth century, even though their juridic recognition as a state of consecrated life approved by the Church took place only on 2 February 1947, with Pope Pius XII's Apostolic Constitution Provida Mater Ecclesia.
+The Second Vatican Council's Decree on the Adaptation and Renewal of Religious Life (Perfectae Caritatis) included secular institutes within its scope, "without prejudice to their special characteristics", or to those of "societies of common life without vows".

-Most members of secular institutes do not live together — though some do.
-They lead their normal lives “in the world” in a variety of occupations.
+Most members of secular institutes do not live together, although some do.
+They lead their normal lives "in the world" in a variety of occupations.
 Each institute has a particular spirituality shaped by its founders and leaders.

 Most members of secular institutes are lay people.
 Some join as diocesan priests or deacons, and some institutes are founded specifically for diocesan priests who wish to take vows and lead a consecrated life while still being incardinated in their diocese and working in the diocesan framework.
 Some secular institutes even train and incardinate their own priests.

 Secular institutes are recognized either by a bishop (diocesan right) or by the Holy See (papal right).
-Most are registered with the World Conference of Secular Institutes.
+Most are registered with the World Conference of Secular Institutes (Conference Mondiale des Instituts Seculiers: CMIS).

+Statistics

 The exact number of members of secular institutes worldwide is unclear.
 A 2018 survey by CMIS reported approximately 24,000 members, but noted that not all institutes surveyed provided data, and that some institutes provided inconsistent responses.

 As of 2018, CMIS reported a total of 184 secular institutes worldwide.
-In the English-speaking world: